laimis/stock-screener-reports/README.md

 1. Pull this repo locally
 2. Assuming you have dotnet runtime installed, run `dotnet run` via command line
+3. Once finished, open output.html file that's generated

-The types of screens that are run is managed in Config.fs
+The types of screens that are run is managed in config.json file.
+There is a default screener in there that shows an example of how to set one up and how to run it.